How Much Compensation For A Pressure Sore Could I Claim?

 Healthcare professionals can take steps to prevent patients developing pressure sores.
 This includes:

-- Carrying out a risk assessment of the patient and identifying if they are at risk of developing pressure sores.
+• Carrying out a risk assessment of the patient and identifying if they are at risk of developing a pressure sore.

-- Preventing pressure sores from developing by putting safety measures, such as regularly moving a patient, in place.
+• Preventing a pressure sore from developing by putting safety measures, such as regularly moving a patient, in place.

 Can I Claim Pressure Sore Compensation On A No Win No Fee Basis?